ThaniThamizhAkarathiKalanjiyam/agarathi/README.md

 3. Change the particular word file available at the search folder.
 4. Commit the changes
 5. Make pull request to merge your changes with this repository

+## How to push the changes to the Repo
+- Cd the/path/to/agarathi/folder
+- git add .
+- git commit -a -m "the commit message"
+- git push origin HEAD:gh-pages

 ## thank you